Our Vision and Mission

 Many of those who worked in the previous equality Commissions joined the new Commission, creating a body with an enormous wealth of experience and knowledge about race, sex and disability equality and discrimination.
 Many people have since joined the Commission - experts in sexual orientation, age, religion and belief and human rights and people with skills and experience in all relevant functions.

 Where we work

 The Commission covers Great Britain i.e. England, Scotland and Wales, but not Northern Ireland.
-We have offices in London, Manchester, Cardiff, Glasgow and Edinburgh, and a regional presence in 9 offices in England and 1 in North Wales.
-For details of how to get in touch, see contact us.
+We have offices in London, Manchester, Cardiff, Glasgow and Edinburgh, and a regional presence in nine offices in England and one in North Wales.
+For details of how to get in touch with us, see our contact us page .

 EHRC Framework document

 The Equality and Human Rights Commission has published a new framework document which sets out its relationship with government and how it operates as an independent Arms Length Body (ALB).

 The framework document has been drawn up in partnership with the Department for Media Culture and Sport.
 It has been developed to be consistent with the provisions of the Equality Act 2006, which enshrines the operational independence of the Commission.

 The document details how the Commission operates in areas such as spending controls, recruitment and answering parliamentary questions in way that ensures it is able to fulfil its statutory functions while remaining fully accountable for its corporate performance and use of public funds.